OSINT: How to find information on anyone

 The WaybackMachine can be used to find previous versions of webpages, enabling one to see how websites looked earlier or to recover deleted pages.
 Archive.today is another time capsule for web pages with the ability to manually add live url snapshots to the archive.

 There are cases when deleted pages were not archived but are still cached by search engines.
 They can be found on cachedview.com or you can request the cached version with the following Google query: cache:website.com.
 Didn’t find anything on Google?
 Check the cache of other search engines but keep in mind that the cache shows the last time the page was indexed.
 Therefore, you might get the page with missing images and outdated information.

 You may also like visualping.io — a monitoring service that takes screenshots of the webpage at the selected time and sends you an email alert if something changes.

-Reputation, malware and referrals analysis
+Reputation, malware, and referrals analysis

 Reputation is important to know with whom you are dealing with and whether the website can be trusted.
-In case of any suspicions, malicious activity check using free online tools might save you the trouble of opening the website in the VM or going through other precaution steps.
+In case of any suspicions, a malicious activity check using free online tools might save you the trouble of opening the website in the VM or going through other precaution steps.
 Referral analysis is a search for inward and outward HTML links.
 Although doing the test on its own is not going to get you precise results, still, it’s one of the methods that might show you connected domains.